 The port could not be created because it would duplicate an existing WWNN HBA address.
-The resources for the port had to be discarded.
+The resources for the port were discarded.

-Action: Provide a WWN that is unique.
+Log: LOG_VPORT verbose Action: Provide a unique WWN.

 1824: NPIV enabled: Override lpfc_sli_mode parameter (<mode>) to auto(0)